Whiplash (Marvel Comics): Leeann Foreman

 During the "Hunt for Wolverine" storyline, Whiplash took the name of Snake Whip and is with the Femme Fatales when they assist Viper in attacking Kitty Pryde's group at the King's Impresario Restaurant in Madripoor.
 She engaged Jubilee in battle before Kitty Pryde gets her and Domino away from the restaurant.
 Following that victory, Snake Whip stayed by Viper's side as she ordered Knockout and Mindblast to have a defeated Rogue and Storm be delivered to their clients and when Viper speaks to a representative from Soteira.
 As Snake Whip asks if they are going to ignore Sapphire Styx's vampiric appetite, Viper says that they have to obey the representative's orders and "let the @#$%& feed."
 After another call from Soteira's representative, Viper and Snake Whip check up on Sapphire and find her acting strange claiming that Wolverine's Patch alias is here.
 Snake Whip works to restrain her only to get knocked out.
 Upon recovering, Snake Whip starts to see Patch attacking Sapphire even though Viper doesn't see it.
 After Sapphire Styx exploded enabling Psylocke to use her soul power to recreate a new body, Psylocke used her powers to defeat Bloodlust and use an illusion to trick Snake Whip into hitting the ground.
 Domino persuaded Snake Whip to surrender when her teammates are defeated.
 When the Femme Fatales were arrested, Kitty Pryde got the info about Soteira being after Wolverine from Snake Whip who gave the information to her in exchange for a light sentence.

 Whiplash and Blacklash duo

 Two villains, a woman who is the third Whiplash and a man who is the second Blacklash, appear during the outset of the Superhuman Civil War.
 Both are past associates of the Swordsman (Andreas von Strucker) and frequenters of BDSM events before becoming supervillains.
 The duo are forcibly recruited into the Thunderbolts.

 Construct

 This version of Whiplash is not a person, but a personality construct created by the aptly named Badgal.
 The construct is feminine and thus tends to possess females.
 Initially, Badgal used this construct to possess a random citizen, but later used it to possess Honey Lemon and later GoGo Tomago.
-When the Big Hero 6 defeated Badgal, this construct ceased to exist.
+When the Big Hero 6 defeated Badgal, the construct ceased to exist.